 Mohammad Zillur Rahman is a Lecturer in the Department of Architecture at BRAC University.
-He is a practising architect and interior designer with a strong focus on urban design.
+He is a practicing architect and interior designer with a strong focus on urban design.
 He holds a bachelor’s degree in architecture and is a co-founder and architect-partner at STUDIO PLANT.
-Zillur’s research interests encompass architectural design thinking, building technology, and the public use of transportation and walkability.
+Zillur’s research interests encompass architectural design thinking, building technology, and the public use of transportation and walk-ability.

 Contextual design is not limited to specific regions but has a global presence.
 This session will delve into how the components of the New Contextual approach can be traceable across different cultural and geographic contexts.
 This presentation will include diverse examples of global practice, gaining a broader perspective on the versatility and adaptability of New Contextualism.

-Tanjina Khan is an Assistanat Professor, architect, and sustainability advocate at BRAC University.
+Tanjina Khan is an Assistant Professor, architect, and sustainability advocate at BRAC University.
 She holds a Master of Design Science in Sustainable Design and Building Services from the University of Sydney, Australia.
-With expertise in sustainable urban design and environmental design, Tanjina has been recognised with awards, including the ‘Endeavour Postgraduate Award’ from the Australian Government.
+With expertise in sustainable urban design and environmental design, Tanjina has been recognized with awards, including the ‘Endeavor Postgraduate Award’ from the Australian Government.

-Possibilities and Challenges of the New Contextual Approach
+Possibilities and Challenges of the New Contextualism Approach

 While the New Contextual approach offers immense potential, it presents particular challenges.
 In this session, we will engage in discussions on the possibilities and limitations of New Contextualism.
 By critically examining the approach, participants will comprehensively understand its strengths and explore strategies to address its challenges effectively.

 MD.
 Samiur Rahman Bhuiyan